 What Are The Different Types Of Shrimp Used In Japanese Cuisine?

-Ebi (shrimp) is one of the most common ingredients in Japanese cuisine.
-Whether you've enjoyed it fried as tempura, boiled and served as a piece of nigiri, or cut up into small pieces and stuffed into a maki roll, chances are you've experienced shrimp multiple times in Japanese establishments across the United States.
+Ebi (shrimp) is a very common ingredient in Japanese cuisine.
+Whether you've enjoyed it fried as tempura, boiled and served as a piece of nigiri, or cut up into small pieces and rolled into a maki roll, chances are you've experienced shrimp multiple times in Japanese establishments across the United States.
 But did you know countless species of ebi are used for culinary purposes?

 Kuruma-ebi